 Finally, conclude your headline with three to four relevant industry keywords.
 This is important as you want to quickly help prospective employers pinpoint your relevant skills.
 Moreover, including relevant keywords will increase the chances of your profile appearing in LinkedIn searches.

 You can quickly find relevant keywords using LinkedIn Jobs.
 Begin by compiling five to six target roles from different companies.
 Then, locate the Skills section in each job posting and see which keywords are most often repeated.
-Now, add your three to four favorite ones to your headline.
+Now, add your three to four favorites to your headline.

 Note: These keywords can also be incorporated throughout your profile.
-You can deliberately inject them throughout your profile in your About and Experience sections to further illustrate your area of expertise.
+You can deliberately inject them into your About and Experience sections to further illustrate your areas of expertise.

 LinkedIn Headline Examples

-Now that you understand why you need a customized LinkedIn headline, as well as what to include in your own headline, I want to end by sharing five example LinkedIn headlines that leverage this three-part formula.
+Now that you understand why you need a customized LinkedIn headline, as well as what to include in your own, I want to end by sharing five sample LinkedIn headlines that leverage this three-part formula.

 Technical Customer Success Manager | Former Software Engineer | Customer Relationship Management, Customer Experience, Business Development